SparksTheFolf/ScoutifyDocs/docs/api.rst

 Scoutify API
 ==============

-Some or All information protected under a proprietary license: `Located Here <proprietary>`_.
+Some or All information protected under a proprietary license: `Located Here <proprietary.html>`_.

 - API Version: *version*
 - Status: *status*